SumedhaRai/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project
-It gets data from a URL and cleans it and does some processing to calculate mean
+This repository has R code, documentation for data science project.
+It downloads data from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones and cleans it.

+It makes an assumption that data is in the current working directory.

+It has documentation CodeBook.md which explains how data is retreived and steps that were used to clean the data.
+Also, explains all the variables used in the R script.

+run_analysis.R has the code to download the data, clean it and creates the final data set.